 Students and taught and graded by local Navarra faculty.
 Grades are noted as “CR/NCR” on their Drexel transcript and will not affect their GPA.
 In order to receive CR students must earn a “C” or above at the host institution.
 You must plan to be a full time student at Navarra while also being careful to take the equivalent of a full time load at Drexel.

 Navarra is a semester school.
-Drexel students may study at Navarra during the Fall term only.
-The program dates may require you to leave your spring/summer co-op early.
+Drexel students may study at Navarra during the fall or winter terms.
+The program dates may require you to leave your spring/summer co-op early or start your spring/summer co-op late depending on the term.
 You may view the Navarra academic calendar here

 Fall Semester Dates and Itinerary